 The procedures and costs involved in obtaining copies of still and motion media records from the Department of Defense vary depending on whether you are an official government customer or the general public.

 The general public may purchase copies of official unclassified stock scene(s) and imagery cleared for public release.
+Please contact Customer Service for more information.

 Order Fulfillment Timing